 While the most basic types of harassment are verbal and psychological, there are also more serious forms, such as physical and sexual harassment.
 All types of workplace harassment are illegal and not only affect an employee's productivity, comfort, and safety at work, but also put the organization in legal jeopardy.

-Although many victims of workplace harassment think they would recognize when harassment is occurring and report it to those in charge, harassment often leaves the victim in an uncomfortable and confusing predicament.
+Although many victims of workplace harassment think they would recognize harassment and report it to those in charge, harassment often leaves them in an uncomfortable and confusing predicament.

-Chris Chancey, founder of Amplio Recruiting, said that many victims of workplace harassment do not report it out of fear, and others are unsure of what conduct constitutes harassment and what doesn't.
+Chris Chancey, founder of Amplio Recruiting, said that many victims of workplace harassment do not report it out of fear, and others are unsure of what conduct constitutes harassment.

 "Some behaviors, albeit making someone uncomfortable, can seem so harmless – there are no physical signs of abuse – that few people want to report them for fear of being seen as petty or as a snitch," Chancey told Business News Daily.

 Although broaching the subject of workplace harassment can be uncomfortable, nervousness is a normal feeling.
 Harassment claims should be taken seriously and addressed quickly and thoroughly, with as much discretion as possible.

 "If you are being harassed or think you may be, but are too scared to go forward, educating yourself on the facts is a great way to gain confidence to stand up for yourself," said Becca Garvin, executive search consultant at Find Great People.
 "The sooner you act on it, the easier it will be to put an end to it."